Are These Girls and Young Women the Victims of a Serial Killer(s)

 Fifty-one year old Mark Lewis had been no stranger to the state of Connecticut.
 For three years he lived in the comfortable suburb of Simsbury until he moved to Ohio in 1997.
 In September of 1999, during a three day business trip in Hartford, he took a late night stroll from the Sheraton Hotel at which he was staying.
 As he walked on Albany Avenue, an area known for drug sales and criminal activity, he got into a confrontation with a man and a woman near the corner of Chestnut Street.
 There was an escalation leading to Lewis being punched in the shoulder and falling to the sidewalk.
 He suffered a fatal brain hemmorhage shortly after hitting the ground.
 When paramedics found Lewis, his wallet and other valuables were still intact possibly ruling out robbery as a motive.
 A $35,000 dollar reward is being offered for the arrest and conviction of the person(s) responsible for this crime.
 It’s been over two years and his wife and two children want to see justice for their husband and father.
 If you any information about this crime please contact the Hartford Police Department at 860-543-8720.

 1988 was not a good year in Connecticut for abandoned babies.
+In 2020, the mystery of who left a baby boy to died in the freezing cold in Meriden in 1988, was solved when his mother (POS) was identified.
 Another baby was found in Meriden dead and the mother arrested.
 At the old Farmington Valley Mall in Simsbury, a baby girl was left in a dumpster.
 A man heard the cries of what he thought was a cat and came across the new born child.
 The biological mother of the little girl w(who survived) worked at the mall and was arrested.
 However, the case of Baby Girl Hope who was found dead in October of 1988 has yet to be resolved.
 Her remains were found in a knotted garbage bag by a fire station on Whitney Avenue in New Haven.
 Due to the decomposition of the body, her race and cause of death were never able to be determined.
 The only clue was a note that had written on it, “Please take care of her.”
 The little girl was buried in St. Bernard Cemetery in the city where she was found.

 If you have any information as to who Baby Hope Girl might be, contact the New Haven Police Department at (203) 946-6333.

-Charles French a twenty one year old man was shot to death in the Asylum Hill section of Hartford at 366 Laurel Street on November 15, 2011.
-He was walking home at 11:15 p.m. on the phone with a friend, when the person on the other end heard him saying him saying “I don’t have anything leave me alone.”
-A scuffle ensued, then silence.
+Charles French was a twenty one year old man was shot to death in the Asylum Hill section of Hartford at 366 Laurel Street on November 15, 2011.
+He was walking home at 11:15 p.m. talking on the phone with a friend, when the friend on the other end heard him saying him saying “I don’t have anything leave me alone.”
+A scuffle ensued and then there was silence.
 French was shot in the back of the head.
 French was a hardworking young man who was not involved in any criminal wrongdoing.
-French was a victim of a robbery that went wrong.
+He was a victim of a robbery that went wrong.
 Police believe there may be more than one person involved and that several people witnessed the killing and many others know who is responsible.

 If you have any information about this senseless murder, please call the Hartford Police Crimestoppers Tipline at 860-722-TIPS (8477).